skeswa/denim/README.md

 - Testing is an hommage to [Dart](https://dart.dev/), [JavaScript](https://www.javascript.com/), and [Go](https://go.dev/)

+**tl;dr** "What if Rust were as easy to read/write as Dart, and as maintainable as Go".

 ### Compatibility

 For Esper to be useful, in needs to be able to interop with most of the major